wp-plugins/church-admin/readme.txt

 == Changelog ==
-= 0.731 =
+= 0.800 =
+* Admin screen tidy up to make it easier to use and more in tune with Wordpress styling = 0.731 =
 * Fixed multiple services rota/schedule bug, edit facilities bug, mailchimp sync bug on fresh mailchimp account = 0.730 =